100 Free Gift Ideas Your Friends Will Actually Want to Receive

 While we’re on the subject of “no time to cook,” a bulk supply of handmade, frozen breakfast burritos would be very welcome in a lot of our homes!

-You do the work, and your recipients will think of you every morning as they eat a healthy, delicious breakfast.
+You do the work, and your recipients will think of you every morning as they eat a healthy, delicious and fast breakfast.